DevMountain/DevMtn-Node-Introduction/README.md

 ## Step 5
 ### Summary
 In this step we will create a read enpoint to interact with our global object `user`.
 In express you can create an endpoint by doing `app.get`, `app.put`, `app.post`, and `app.delete`.
 Since we want an endpoint we'll use `app.get`.
+Take note that I'm saying `app.*` because our express application was stored in a variable called `app`.
+If I named it something else like `foo`, then it would be `foo.get`, `foo.put`, `foo.post`, and `foo.delete` instead.

 ### Instructions